- About Academic Advising

 How important is it to follow the recommended schedule?
 What happens if you fall behind?

-Engineering is rigid because many courses are offered only in the fall or spring, with many being sequential.
+Engineering is rigid because many courses are only offered in the fall or spring, with many being sequential.
+It is important to speak with Watson Advising prior to making any changes to the outlined curriculum for your major.
 Some pre-approved math, science and humanities courses can be taken during the summer.

 If a course requires permission from a professor, how do I do that?